hhsieh00/macadamia/README.md

 --------

-This python code uses the Canadian Astronomy Data Centre's Solar System Object Image Search (SSOIS) tool to search for detections of known asteroids (and comets) in archival data, downloads the relevant data, and returns photometry of those detections.
+This python code uses the Canadian Astronomy Data Centre's Solar System Object Image Search (SSOIS) tool to search for detections of a specified known asteroid (or comet) in archival data, downloads the relevant data, and returns photometry of those detections.

 At the present time, only SDSS, CFHT/MegaCam, and Blanco/DECam archival data are supported, but adding additional